eProsima/SustainML-Library/sustainml_cpp/utils/instructions/README.md

                 ClassNameImpl* impl_;
                 friend class ClassNameImpl;
         ```
+    1. Please review the existing classes in the library and ensure that the new one follows the same style.

-1. Manually introduce the `sustainml_cpp/src/cpp/types/typesImpl.cxx` changes in `sustainml_cpp/src/cpp/types/typesImpl.cpp`, and applying these changes:
+1. Manually introduce the `sustainml_cpp/src/cpp/types/typesImpl.hpp` changes in `sustainml_cpp/src/cpp/types/types.cpp`, and applying these changes:
     1. Copy the complete class `ClassNameImpl` in the _types.cpp_ file
     1. Rename it as `ClassName` (remove `Impl` suffix), as well as all its usage in its methods and comments.
     1. Make all methods to call the corresponding `ClassNameImpl` method.
 That applies also to operators, constructor and destructor.
 The following snippet is an example, but for any other case, please review the already implemented classes to mimic: